jasonhcarr/woof/README.md

 This app is a simple Twitter clone named Woof where users can create and view posts.
 Here we will showcase using some of Angular's built-in services, form validation, event handlers, and even a popular routing library, Angular UI Router.

+# Completed app
+You can find the completed app for reference in the `completed` branch.

 ## Setup

 ### Prerequisites